Arsenalist/zararsiddiqi/content/zettelkasten/architecture-tension.md

 _If you intend on making something re-usable it must also be independently releasable._

-This is intuitive enough but we can quickly run into situations where this breaks our world view of how things should be.
+This is intuitive enough but we can quickly run into situations where this breaks our worldview.
 Take for example `ServiceA` which depends on `ServiceB` and is consumed by `ClientA`.
 We can make `ServiceA` reusable with the right version management, but if `ServiceB` does not adhere to this principle, `ClientA` has no visibility into the stability of `ServiceA`.

 If `ServiceB` does not maintain versions or is connected to assets (e.g., databases, queues) where the change in their behaviour changes the behaviour of the APIs that `ServiceB` exposes, then it doesn't really matter how well you're organizing `ServiceA` because that's not where the unpredictability is.

-For this principle to have full effect a considerable portion of the stack must follow it, not just the top-most layers.
-If you're developing greenfield apps this is fairly easy to adhere to, but if you're neck-deep in legacy systems this becomes challenging.
+To stay true to this principle a significant portion of the stack must follow it, not just the top-most layers.
+If you're developing greenfield apps this is fairly easy to adhere to.
+However, if you're neck-deep in legacy systems this becomes challenging.

 The larger point remains powerful - we have to put the effort in to make things reusable and that involves more than just writing the feature.
 The cost of reusability that we often don't pay and are surprised when it's low includes: